dermesser/libsocket/doc/libsocket++/DOCUMENTATION++.md

 	$ g++ *.o
 or
 	$ g++ */*.cpp

+Please note that libsocket++ is only an object-oriented wrapper around libsocket and not independant; you always have to compile
+C/libinetsocket.c, too.

 To reduce the size of the executables, it is recommended to compile your code only with that library files which are really necessary.
 For example, if you have a program which serves as client for a UDP based application: